ibexa/documentation-developer/docs/guide/customers/customer_api/configuration_for_customer_data.md

 The shop checks the age of the customer data that is stored in the session.
 If it is too old (past timeout), the shop fetches the data from the ERP again.

-The default timeout (in seconds) is configured in `EshopBundle/Resources/config/default_values.yml`:
+You configure the default timeout (in seconds) in `EshopBundle/Resources/config/default_values.yml`:

 ``` yaml
 silver_customer.config.default_values.remote_validation_timeout: 600